avivg/blog/_posts/2023-02-25-rust__ffi_opaque.md

 ---
-title: Rust and Opaque C Structures
+title: C-Style Opaque Structure and Rust FFI
 date: 2023-02-25 18:00 +02:00
 tags: [Rust, C, FFI, C-API]
 ---
-## C-Style Opaque Structure and Rust FFI

 I finally got around to trying Rust in my day job.
-The first thing I needed is to make sure I know how anything I create can interract with our product (NN compiler).
+The first thing I needed was to make sure I know how anything I create can interract with our product (NN compiler).
 The API I wanted it to interract with, is a C-style API, which can be redeclared in rust pretty easily using the built-in standard FFI.

 The challenge was with opaque structures that are forward-declared in the API and use double pointer handles for creation.
 This is a pretty common pattern in C-Style APIs, so I was surprised when I needed to look in several different places and apply some guess work on how to use it in Rust.